tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 - Should we even write follow-up questions to the answer
 - How to write great (?) questions
 - How do we show the questions to the writer
-- When the answer is written, how do we better distribute the answer
+- Making sure that we deliver answers written to the audience it deserves
 - How do we measure success

 Why is this fun